 Alligators chase their prey very rarely.
 They usually hunt in the water and catch their prey in a single move.
 Running on land is not their style, except when they want to defend their nest or escape from a threat.

 Never approach an alligator because it can be surprisingly fast within short distances.
 If you’re just about 8-10 feet away from a large alligator, it can easily catch you before you can realize what’s going on.
 You simply won’t have time to react.

 Just have a look at the video below to have an idea of how unpredictable and fast an alligator can be within short distances:

 This is a very common and reasonable question.
 Now that we’ve discussed how fast an alligator can run, all we need to know is how fast a human can run.
 As you probably guessed, it depends on several factors, including age, gender, body size, and physical condition.

 Based on data uploaded to the workout app Strava (more than 300 million runs!), the average running pace for men is 9:15, and for women, it’s 10:40 (5).
 That’s equal to 6.49 mph and 5.63 mph, respectively.
-However, these numbers apply to long term runs.
+However, these numbers apply to long-term runs.
 And, as we know, it’s not very probable that an alligator would chase you for miles because it gets tired way faster than you.

-We get a much more reliable and precise answer if we have a look at how humans perform in short distances.
+We get a much more reliable and precise answer if we have a look at how humans perform over short distances.
 While 27.8 mph (by Usain Bolt) is the maximum sprint speed that was measured so far, an average human can run at about 15 mph for short distances (6).
 That’s 36 percent more than the maximum speed of an average alligator.

 While every situation is different, we can assume that in most cases you have a pretty high chance of outrunning an alligator.
 So yes, the answer is that an average human can outrun an alligator.